Blackboard Ultra Course View Faculty Quick Start Guide

 • Delete Items: Delete all selected items.

-For more information, go to the Batch Edit support article or watch the Batch Edit tutorial video.
+For more information, refer to the Batch Edit support article or watch the Batch Edit tutorial video.

 Communicate with your Students